Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Ring-Matchers

-Ring-Matchers collect as many orders as possible sent to him by wallets (or created by himself).
+Ring-matchers collect as many orders as possible sent to him by wallets (or created by himself).
 In this large pool of orders he finds 2 (or more, depending on the protocol version) orders that can be matched with each other (so the orders are filled as expected by the users, this is enforced by the protocol).
 We call this a ring.

-Ring-Matchers need to create a normal account so they can pay the operator (and receive the burn rate free margin).
+Ring-matchers need to create a normal account so they can pay the operator (and receive the burn rate free margin).
 They also need to create a fee-recipient account to receive the matching fee from orders (because the burn rate needs to be applied on these funds when withdrawing).

 The fee paid by the ring-matcher to the operator is completely independent of the fee paid by the orders.
 Just like in protocol 2 the ring-matchers pays a fee in ETH to the Ethereum miners, the ring-matcher now pays a fee to the operator. **Any registered token can be used to pay the fee.**